damianhakert/damianhakert.github.io/source/handbook/index.html.md

     *  Office space (if working from home is not practical)
     *  Work-related online courses
     *  The company will pay for all courses related to learning how to code, and you may also allocate work time to take courses that interest you.
 If you are new to development, we encourage you to learn Git through GitLab, and feel free to ask any questions in the #git-help Slack channel.
-    *  Work-related conferences, including travel, lodging and meals.
+    *  Work-related conferences, including travel, lodging, and meals.
 If total costs exceed $500, reimbursement requires prior approval from your manager.
     *  Travel to visit team members, including flights, trains, and transportation to/from the airport.
 Reimbursement requires prior approval from your manager.
-Lodging, meals and local travel while visiting may not be covered out of fairness to the people being visited.
+Lodging, meals, and local travel while visiting may not be covered out of fairness to the people being visited.
         * It may be acceptable to cover some meals, where there are either a large number of team members present or the purpose is work-related.
         * Your manager and the VP of your department will be able to provide guidance on specific cases.
     *  Business travel upgrades per round-trip (i.e. not per each leg of the flight):